Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 \subsubsection{Example: Sequential Bohmian measurement of the transmitted and reflected particles}

-Finally, we provide another didactic explanation of how Bohmian mechanics explains sequential measurement.
+We provide another didactic example of how Bohmian mechanics explains sequential measurements.
 The wave packets in \fref{om_sequential} represent the solution of the (unitary) Schr\"odinger equation for a wave packet incident upon a tunneling barrier, at three different times.
 The initial wave packet (with norm equal to one) is divided into a transmitted plus a reflected wave packet.
-According to the Copenhagen interpretation, when the system is measured at time $t_1$, a nonunitary evolution appears in the wave function and, randomly, the reflected wave packet disappears.
+According to the Copenhagen interpretation, when the system is measured at time $t_1$, a nonunitary evolution appears in the wave function.
+Thus, randomly, for example the reflected wave packet disappears.
 Only the transmitted wave packet describes the electron at time $t_1$.
-Then, when the system is measured again at $t_2$, the electron is still represented by the transmitted wave packet.\enlargethispage{13pt}
+Then, when the system is measured again at $t_2$, the electron is only represented by the transmitted wave packet.\enlargethispage{13pt}

-Alternatively, the same unitary and nonunitary evolution can be explained with Bohmian mechanics.
-The initial position of the Bohmian trajectory is selected randomly at the initial time $t_0$.
-Then, at times $t_1$ and $t_2$, the evolution of the trajectory is only determined by the transmitted wave packet.
-The reflected wave packet is an ``empty wave'' that has no effect on the evolution of the trajectory.
+Alternatively, the same evolution can be explained with Bohmian mechanics.
+The initial position of the Bohmian trajectory is selected according to the quantum equilibrium hypothesis at the initial time $t_0$.
+Let us assume that we select an initial position that corresponds to a trajectory that is finally transmitted.
+Then, at times $t_1$ and $t_2$, the evolution of the trajectory is only determined by the transmitted wave packet because the reflected wave packet is an ``empty wave'' that has no effect on the evolution of the trajectory.
 Here, we have implicitly assumed that the eigenstates of the measuring apparatus are transmitted wave packets for positive currents, and reflected ones for negative currents.

 As expected, the probability of measuring, first, the particle as being transmitted at time $t_1$ and measuring, after, the same particle as being reflected at time $t_2$ is zero either with orthodox or Bohmian mechanics.